CretanBull/strapi-docker/README.md

 # Strapi-docker
 A docker image for running your existing strapi projects paired with a PostgreSQL db in a container.
-This elminates the over-head of installing all the various softwares required for the project on your local machine and thus containminating the system.
+This elminates the over-head of installing all the various softwares required for the project on your local machine and thus contaminating the system.

 #### Prerequisites
 - Docker CE - https://docs.docker.com/get-docker/